wolfSSL/wolfssl/linuxkm/SVR-FALLBACK-ANALYSIS.md

 **Result.** Timer softirq 0/2 → 2/2; the module stays in `FIPS_MODE_NORMAL`,
 verified under `CONFIG_PROVE_LOCKING` and `CONFIG_DEBUG_ATOMIC_SLEEP`.
 Reinstating only that line reproduces the failure at 61,458 errors.
-"It can never work in softirq" was measurable, was measured, and is false.
+The position that this can never work in softirq was measurable, was measured, and the measurement does not support it.

 NMI and hardirq context are still refused, for a stated reason: this function brackets with `local_bh_disable()` / `local_bh_enable()`, and